onefact/onefact.org/.github/ISSUE_TEMPLATE/onboarding-task-template.md

 - [ ] Sign into Visual Studio Code to activate the GitHub Student Developer Pack
 - [ ] Sign up for datathinking.zulipchat.com
 - [ ] Post a message in the General stream topic called "intros"
-- [ ] Comment on this issue if you run into any trouble, have any doubts or questions.
-Please include which task you were trying to complete, what you tried, and what part of it is not working (include screenshots, screen recordings if needed)
+- [ ] Comment on this issue or ask on the Zulip chat if you run into any trouble, have any doubts or questions.
+Please include which task you were trying to complete, what you tried (including asking ChatGPT https://chat.openai.com/chat for help and the prompt you used, and what part of it is not working - include screenshots, screen recordings if needed)